jhuynh06/email-extension/README.md

 2. **Configure the Extension**:
    - Click the extension icon in Chrome toolbar
    - Enter your Gemini API key
+   - Select your preferred Gemini model from the dropdown
    - Optionally enable attachment analysis
    - Click "Save Configuration"
    - Test the API connection